-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by BOS (see "Liquidity risk" below).
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland (see "Liquidity risk" below).
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of Bank of Scotland.

-The terms of the mortgage portfolio agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty, however there is a clause in the agreement that allows the trustees to retain ownership if they choose.
-BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
-There have been no such repurchases in the year.
-In such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages required.
+The terms of the mortgage portfolio agreement given by Bank of Scotland in respect of the mortgages require Bank of Scotland to repurchase any mortgage which is found to be in breach of warranty; however, there is a clause in the agreement that allows the trustees to retain ownership if they choose.
+Bank of Scotland will repurchase any mortgages that are found or held not to be valid, binding and enforceable.
+There have been no such repurchases in the current year or the previous year.
+In such an event the total value of the outstanding loan and any accrued interest will be covered by Bank of Scotland, the Note holders will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.